 Opening round football is not the only sport happening over the Easter weekend.
 One of the great sporting events of Western Victoria , the Stawell Gift, will attract thousands to the town for a weekend of athletics culminating in the final of the Gift on Monday.
 But as I have written about the First Stawell Gift Winner before, I thought I would look at the Carlton Football Club, one of the original teams in the VFL/AFL, from a Trove perspective.

-Plucking a name from the early times of the club, I found George Coulthad.
-He played with Carlton from 1876 to 1882 when teams participated in the Victorian Football Association (The VFL begain in 1896).
+Plucking a name from the past times of the club, I found George Coulthard.
+He played with Carlton from 1876 to 1882 when teams took part in the Victorian Football Association (The VFL begain in 1896).
 Sixty years later, commentators and former players were still naming him as one the greatest footballers ever.
 In 1990, he was inducted into the Carlton Hall of Fame.

 In 1937, “Bob” Dickson told the Sunday Times of Perth, George Coulthard was “the greatest footballer ever”.

 George Coulthard’s story was not all sporting glory as he was sadly cut down in his prime.
-Even a great sportsmen with such athleticism could not hold off the ravages of tuberculosis.
+Even a great athlete could not hold off the ravages of tuberculosis.
 In October 1883, aged 27, he succumbed to the disease.

 Something of interest to the family historian on the Blueseum site is a call out for photos of former Carlton players.
 If you find one of your family members played for Carlton anytime over the past 149 years and you have a photo, check out the website.